UCF-Li-Lab/SMS/README.md

                                   ###### Preprocessing #######

-Since MSMS require bam format input, you had better input the sorted Bam file as input.
+Since SMS require bam format input, you had better input the sorted Bam file as input.
 However, if you only have FastQ format data, you can get a hint from our common preprocessing pipeline.
 But please check your experimental specification before applying our preprocessing step, because our preprocessing may be not suitable for your specific experiments.
 So you may need to adjust our preprocessing script based on your own experiments or trim read protocol, like single-end read, trim customized bar code or others.

 (1) Use conda virtual environment in Virtual Environment: